 After surgery, there may be temporary tongue swelling or shallow "tongue ulcers" from the pressure created by the mouth opening device.
-Sometimes, you may also see a white discoloration to the tongue surface.
-This is not an infection and the tongue appearance usually returns to normal by the end of the first week.
+Sometimes, you may see tongue indentations on the side surfaces.
+These soft tissue changes typically return to normal by the end of the first week.

-On occasion, a swollen uvula may been seen dangling at the bottom of the soft palate becomes swollen.
-This is due to a change in early lymphatic drainage following surgery.
-This soft tissue swelling generally resolves in several days.
+On occasion, a swollen uvula may be seen dangling at the bottom of the soft palate.
+This soft tissue swelling is due to a change in early lymphatic drainage following surgery and generally resolves by the end of the first week..

 On occasion, there may be a swollen lip, or a small cut on one lip.
 This is a soft tissue injury that probably resulted from a combination of dry lips and the techniques utilized.
-Care and attention to technique detail is always applied but when they occur these small soft tissue injuries are minor and generally heal completely in several days.
+Care and attention to technique detail is always applied but when they occur these small soft tissue injuries are relatively minor and generally heal completely beginning in several days.

 On occasion, there is jaw discomfort after surgery.
 Think of the discomfort as a mild form of temporomandibular joint irritation.
 This soft tissue injury is most likely due to the need to open the mouth wide enough to provide adequate visual access and will generally resolve over the recovery period.
-Your child will be on appropriate medication and will be taking a mechanically soft diet.
+Your child will be on an appropriate medication and will be taking a mechanically soft diet.
 If desired, warm compresses (hot wash cloth) over the area can be soothing and helpful.
+Resolution of this symptom may take up to several weeks.